aroemers/redelay/README.md

 So no matter where your state lives, you can reset it and start afresh.

-Oh and if a State's stop expression has a bug or can't handle its value, you can always force it to close with `close!`.
+Oh and if a state's stop expression has a bug or can't handle its value, you can always force it to close with `close!`.

 ### Naming and defstate

 Next to the `:start` and `:stop` expressions, you can also pass a `:name` to the `state` macro.
-This makes recognizing the State objects easier.
+This makes recognizing the states easier.
 The `:name` expression must be a symbol.

 ```clj